Morsel/morsel-api/doc/API-Docs.md

 <br />

 ## GET `/hashtags/search` - Search Hashtags
 Returns [Keywords](#keyword) of type `Hashtag` whose `name` match the parameters.
-Results are returned for exact matches and matches that begin with the parameters.
+Results are returned for exact matches and matches that begin with the parameters. `tags_count` returns the number of tagged taggables for the Hashtag.

 __Request Behaviors__
 * [Public](#public)